Breeze/breeze.github.io/doc-samples/web-api-odata.md

         ... other dependent modules ...
     ]);

-That step loads the "Breeze Angular" module but doesn't do anything with it yet.
+That step loads the "Breeze AngularJS" module but doesn't do anything with it yet.
 We have to pick the opportune moment to tell it to "*configure Breeze now for the running application*".

 The "opportune" moment is any convenient time before the first call to a Breeze API.
 In this sample, we know the first component to use Breeze is the `EntityManagerFactory`.